bracesoftware/.github/profile/readme.md

 </p>

-> 🖱️ ¤ A team bringing people closer to each other through information technology.

 - Interested in contribution, development or whatsoever?
 [Click this link](https://discord.gg/k54r9YVY8R), and join our official Discord server - or [this link](https://github.com/bracetm/samp-wiki) to access the SA:MP wikipedia!

 > All of the official products of the `Brace™` team are licensed with `Mozilla Public License Version 2.0`.
+We're fully open source!

 --------------------------------------------------------------------------------------------------------------------------------